darkdoon/audio-object/README.md

 # AudioObject
 A wrapper for a graph of AudioNodes that exposes AudioParam values as getter/setters on an plain ol' object.
-An AudioObject can serve as an observable, JSONifiable model of an audio graph in an app.
+An AudioObject can serve as an observable, JSONifiable model of an audio sub-graph – an audio 'plugin' – in an app.

 During an automation a property of an AudioObject is updated from it's audio param value at the browser frame rate.
 Changes are